-At the same time, the story of the Northern Irish boy, 12-year-old Billy Caldwell was unravelling.
+At the same time, the story of the Northern Irish boy, 12-year-old Billy Caldwell was unraveling.
 Billy, also with severe intractable epilepsy, had been prescribed a combination of CBD and THC under a pediatric neurologist in Canada.
 On entering the UK, Billy’s medicine was confiscated.
-After a concerted media campaign and public uproar, cannabis was reclassified by the government to a schedule 2 drug, heralding the momentous legalisation of medical cannabis in the UK.
+After a concerted media campaign and public uproar, cannabis was reclassified by the government to a schedule 2 drug, heralding the momentous legalization of medical cannabis in the UK.

-These high profile stories also gave extra impetus to research being carried out using CBD to treat drug resistant, rare types of pediatric epilepsy, culminating in the recent approval of the purified CBD drug Epidiolex, developed by GW Pharmaceuticals.
+These high profile stories also gave extra impetus to research being carried out using CBD to treat drug-resistant, rare types of pediatric epilepsy, culminating in the recent approval of the purified CBD drug Epidiolex, developed by GW Pharmaceuticals.

 These positive results mirror the findings of a retrospective study charting the experiences of five Israeli pediatric epilepsy clinics treating children with CBD-enriched medical cannabis oil for their seizures.
-Overall, CBD caused a reduction in seizure frequency in 89% of cases, as well as “improvement in behavior and alertness, language, communication, motor skills and sleep.”
+Overall, CBD caused a reduction in seizure frequency in 89% of cases, as well as “improvement in behavior and alertness, language, communication, motor skills, and sleep.”

 Cannabis for Children: Other Conditions

-Parents’ strength and determination to find alternatives for their child’s health when conventional medicine has run out of answers hasn’t stopped with epilepsy.
+Parents’ strength and determination to find alternatives for their child’s health when conventional medicine has run out of answers haven’t stopped with epilepsy.
 The use of medical cannabis in cases of children with Autism Spectrum Disorder (ASD) has gained public interest in recent years, much in part to some high profile parent activists.

 In the United States, Mieko Hester-Perez started giving her severely autistic son Joey medical cannabis at the age of nine to help with his appetite after he was “withering away.”
-Not only did the high THC strain he was given help him gain weight, but it also transformed his behaviour.
+Not only did the high THC strain he was given help him gain weight, but it also transformed his behavior.